elorback/draganddrop/frontend/README.md

     "web-vitals": "^2.1.4"
   },

-# run the below pip command:
+# run the below pip command from ./draganddrop  directory (root):
 pip install -r requirements.txt

 # to run project cd into frontend folder from root directory: